 City, district and regional councils hold various types of land records, including:

 - Land Information Memoranda (LIM) reports – these compile information the council holds about a particular property, such as special land features (eg potential erosion, possible hazardous substances), private and public drains, rates payment status, and consents, certificates, notices of requisitions that affect the land or buildings

 - building reports

 - district plans.

-Local councils have information that can help you find specific record references so you can locate land records at LINZ system or at Archives New Zealand – see How to order a copy of a land record.
+Local councils have information that can help you find specific record references so you can locate land records at Toitū Te Whenua or Archives New Zealand – see How to order a copy of a land record.

 Local councils are the bodies that issue permits and consents such as:

 - resource consents – these are granted in accordance with relevant statutory documents and plans, and the Resource Management Act 1991.
 Resource consents permit activities that are otherwise limited by the Act; they can cover land use, subdivision, coastal activities, water use and discharges to land or water.

 - building consents – these are also granted by local councils in accordance with relevant legislation and regulations; as for resource consent, copies of land records held by Toitū Te Whenua are often required as part of an application for building consent.